jessemillar/blog/personal-postmortems/README.md

 It's important to note that personal postmortems don't need to be limited to when things go wrong or when a major project is finished/cancelled.
 The whole point is to reflect on your experience to maximize your learning and then share that newfound knowledge with your team.
 A postmortem discussing a conference you attended or a feature you added is just as useful as one discussing the time you set your production server on fire because you pressed "deploy" while half asleep.
 Just keep it within reason.
 You probably don't need to write a postmortem every time you do a one-line bug fix.

-To nobly help the world, I took the general template I use when writing my personal postmortems, filled it with explanatory comments, and pasted it below ([and in a separate file](template-demo.md).
+To nobly help the world, I took the template I use when writing my personal postmortems, filled it with explanatory comments, and pasted it below ([and in a separate file](template-demo.md)).
 It's simple and can be expanded if needed, but remember and apply the guiding principle of [Bullet Journaling](https://bulletjournal.com/): Keep things simple enough that you don't feel overwhelmed or demotivated.
 The point is to get things on the page.

 Since most postmortems you write will contain proprietary corporate info, I recommend setting up a version controlled repository inside your company's source code management just for your postmortems.
 That way, your files are all in one sharable place and you can track changes.
 Maybe your coworkers will even make a PR against your docs to add a positive outcome you'd forgotten to mention!